kids encyclopedia robot

 Early life

-Ishiba was born on 4 February 1957 in Chiyoda Ward, Tokyo, while his registered domicile was his father's hometown in the Yazu District of Tottori Prefecture.
+Ishiba was born on 4 February 1957, in Chiyoda Ward, Tokyo, while his registered domicile was his father's hometown in the Yazu District of Tottori Prefecture.
 His father Jirō Ishiba was a government official then serving as Vice Minister of Construction.
 His mother was a teacher and a granddaughter of the Christian minister Michitomo Kanamori.
+Jirō Ishiba was elected Governor of Tottori Prefecture in 1958, so the family moved to Tottori; Ishiba has no memory of living in Tokyo.
+Jirō Ishiba would serve as governor until 1974, and was later elected to the House of Councillors and served as Minister for Home Affairs in the Zenkō Suzuki Cabinet.

 Shigeru Ishiba grew up and attended school in Tottori Prefecture.
 After graduating from Tottori University Junior High School, he moved away to attend Keio Senior High School, going on to study law at Keio University in Tokyo.
 After graduating in 1979, he began working at the Mitsui Bank.
 His father died in 1981.
-Former Prime Minister Kakuei Tanaka, who was a friend of his father, served as chairman of the funeral committee.
+Former prime minister Kakuei Tanaka, who was a friend of his father, served as chairman of the funeral committee.
 Tanaka encouraged Ishiba to become a politician to carry on his father's legacy.

 Yasuo Fukuda Cabinet 20070926